 In mitral valve repair, the surgeon removes and repairs part of the damaged mitral valve to allow the valve to fully close and stop leaking.
 The surgeon may tighten or reinforce the ring around a valve (annulus) by implanting an artificial ring (annuloplasty band).

 Mitral valve repair

-In mitral valve repair, a doctor removes the part of the mitral valve that doesn't close properly, as shown in the top image.
-Then a doctor sutures together the edges and cinches the circumference of the valve with an annuloplasty band to support the valve, as shown in the bottom image.
+In mitral valve repair, a surgeon removes the part of the mitral valve that doesn't close properly, as shown in the top image.
+Then the surgeon sutures together the edges and cinches the circumference of the valve with an annuloplasty band to support the valve, as shown in the bottom image.

 During mitral valve repair surgery, the doctor might:

 - Patch holes in a heart valve

 - Remove excess tissue from the valve so that the flaps can close tightly

 - Repair the structure of the mitral valve by replacing cords that support it

 Other mitral valve repair procedures include:

 - Annuloplasty.
 A surgeon tightens or reinforces the ring around the valve (annulus).
 Annuloplasty may be done with other techniques to repair a heart valve.